liatrio/csuc-workshop/docs/first-repo.md

 - How does having your code on GitHub make you feel about your project?
 - What's one way this could help you with homework or group projects?
-- What would you tell a friend who says "Git is too complicated"?
+- What would you tell a friend who says "Git is too complicated?"